IQuOD/wodpy/README.md

 World Ocean Database data is encoded by the specification described [here](http://data.nodc.noaa.gov/woa/WOD/DOC/wodreadme.pdf).
 This `WodProfile` class reads this format, and returns an object with functions to help extract useful information from it.

+Additionally, wodpy offers classes to consume IQuOD netCDF files and present them as profile objects with a similar API to the ASCII classes.

 ### How to help

 #### Trying things out